Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 Another detail to consider for family travelers – kids under 8 y.o are not allowed at the Caminito del Rey trail.

 Ruta del Cares (or The Cares Trail) is one of the most beautiful hikes in Spain, located inside the iconic Picos de Europa one of the most iconic National Parks of Spain.
 This trail is still in the plans for me, as on my last trip to Asturias the weather was completely against me, and my walks with nature ended with a stressful drive in a complete fog towards the lakes of Covadonga.

 Also read: The Most Beautiful Villages in Asturias

 Initially, this hiking trail was designed to bring supplies to the workers of a local hydroelectric plant in Camarmeña.
-But nowadays it is one of the most popular hikes in Spain thanks to the dramatic landscapes, which include rock tunnels, bridges, and spectacular heights of the Cares gorge.
+But nowadays it is one of the most popular hikes in Spain thanks to the dramatic landscapes, which include rock tunnels, bridges, and the spectacular heights of the Cares gorge.
 Ruta del Cares is 12km long and begins at Poncebos taking you to Cain (or vice versa).
 However, doing it in one single day means you will need to walk almost 25km in one single day.
 Another option is to arrange a transfer for a way back to the parking at Poncebos (or Cain, depending on where you started a trail).